helm/helm/docs/types/registry.md

 The Deployment Manager client allows you to deploy [template types](https://github.com/kubernetes/deployment-manager/blob/master/docs/design/design.md#templates) directly from a Github repository.
-You can use types from existing registries or integrate with your own repository.
+You can use types from existing repositories or integrate with your own repository.

 In order for a Github repository to integrate with Deployment Manager, it must